Zd092718/zdreadmegenerator/README.md

 <br>
 <p align="center">
-   <h2 align="center">Personal Weather Dashboard</h2>
+   <h2 align="center">ReadMe Generator</h2>
 </p>
 <br>

 ## About the project
-This is a Node.js application that uses the Inquirer npm to generate a Readme markdown file based off of user input
+This is a Node.js application that uses the Inquirer npm to generate a Readme markdown file based off of user input.
+This application creates a markdown template with all of the user input included inside for a desirable README.
+Once applied, users will me able to move, rename, and adjust the file accordingly.

 ### How to use project